surf-visualization/blospray/readme.md

 $ ninja install
 $ cd ../bin
 $ ls
-blserver            libblospray.so      plugin.h             scene_rbc.so    volume_testing.so
+blender-ospray-engine$ ls bin
-geometry_assimp.so  libblospray.so.0.2  scene_boxes.so       t_json
+blserver            geometry_plane.so  libblospray.so.0.1  libfaker.so  scene_boxes.so       scene_gravity_spheres_volume.so  t_json                  volume_hdf5.so
-geometry_plane.so   libblospray.so.1    scene_cornellbox.so  volume_hdf5.so
+geometry_assimp.so  libblospray.so     libblospray.so.1    plugin.h     scene_cornellbox.so  scene_rbc.so                     volume_disney_cloud.so  volume_raw.so
-geometry_ply.so     libfaker.so         scene_cosmogrid.so   volume_raw.so
 ```

 ## Installation